Bosko: Bosko on television

 Bosko cartoons were packaged with other Looney Tunes and Merrie Melodies, to be broadcast in various television markets in the 1950s.
 For instance, "Skipper Frank" (Frank Herman), showed Bosko, along with Buddy, on "Cartoon Carousel" his hour-long afterschool cartoon program on KTLA-TV (Channel 5) in Los Angeles.
 Bosko cartoons were also later aired on Nickelodeon as part of the network's Looney Tunes program beginning in 1988 and ending in 1992, when the network pulled all black-and-white shorts out of rotation to make room for more recent color cartoons featuring more popular Looney Tunes characters.
+Since then, no full Bosko cartoon has been shown on television due to their "ethnic offensiveness".

 Bosko appeared in a 1990 episode of the television series Tiny Toon Adventures titled "Fields of Honey".
 In a parody of the then-current film Field of Dreams, a mysterious voice leads Babs Bunny to build a theater that shows nothing but cartoons of Bosko's girlfriend Honey, after being told about Honey (voiced by B. J. Ward) by the Acme Looniversity's mysterious vaultkeeper (voiced by Don Messick).
 Babs does so, and the resulting audience laughter rejuvenates the aged and ailing Honey.
 The laughter also rejuvenates the vaultkeeper, who is revealed to be none other than Bosko himself as well as the source of the voice.
 The cartoon depicts Bosko and Honey as dog-like talking animals similar to the lead characters of the later television series Animaniacs, presumably so as not to offend viewers with the original black-face characterizations.

 The character is also seen in a portrait in the 1996 film Space Jam, this time in his original form.
 He also appears in his original form in the Animaniacs cartoon "The Girl with the Googily Goop", in which he is seen parking his car.
-Five episodes of Futurama featured scenes from three Looney Tunes (pre-1934) Bosko cartoons in the opening sequence: Bosko Shipwrecked!, Box Car Blues, and Congo Jazz.
-The opening to the Futurama episode "Bendless Love" featured a scene from the Happy Harmonies cartoon Little Ol' Bosko in Bagdad in black-and-white.
+Five episodes of Futurama featured clips from three Looney Tunes (pre-1934) Bosko cartoons in the opening sequence: Bosko Shipwrecked!, Box Car Blues, and Congo Jazz.
+The opening to the Futurama episode "Bendless Love" featured a clip from the Happy Harmonies cartoon Little Ol' Bosko in Bagdad in black-and-white.